Timelike entanglement entropy Revisited: Timelike tube theorem and timelike entanglement entropy

 The timelike tube theorem asserts that the algebra of operators on a timelike interval $\mathcal{T}$ is identical to the algebra of operators in its timelike envelope $\mathcal{E}_{\mathcal{T}}$, i.e.,

 This relation indicates that the timelike entanglement entropy can be defined as

 where $S(\mathcal{E}_{\mathcal{T}})$ is the von Neumann entropy defined in (\ref{eq:vN-entropy}).
 This definition of timelike entanglement entropy relies on the principle that identical algebras should yield identical entanglement entropies.
 We emphasize that the timelike entanglement entropy depends only on the timelike interval $\mathcal{T}$, since the timelike envelope $\mathcal{E}_{\mathcal{T}}$ is uniquely determined by $\mathcal{T}$.
 Notice that $\mathcal{E}_{\mathcal{T}}$ is the domain of dependence of a spacelike ball $V$ at $t=0$, see Figure \ref{fig:timelike-envelope}.

+Observable algebra in the QFT of our interest should be equipped with the so-called primitive causality \citep{Haag:1962}, which assumes a dynamical equation, or in algebraic terms a time-slice property, such that the observables on a Cauchy slice determine those in the spacetime region causally dependent on that slice.
+The reader could find more helpful discussions on the local algebras in the nice review \citep{Witten:2018zxz}.
 Consequently, the algebra $\mathcal{A}(\mathcal{E}_{\mathcal{T}})$ is equivalent to the algebra $\mathcal{A}(V)$ of operators in an arbitrarily small spacetime neighborhood of $V$, up to unitary time evolution.
 Several known results for $S(V)$, or equivalently $S(\mathcal{E}_{\mathcal{T}})$, have been derived using the Euclidean path integral approach \citep{Callan:1994py} and holography \citep{Ryu:2006bv,Ryu:2006ef}.

 It is ready to calculate the timelike entanglement entropy in CFT for a timelike interval,

 In particular for a $(1+1)$-dimensional zero-temperature CFT on the spacetime $\mathbb{R}^{2}$, the spacelike ball $V$ reduces to a spacelike interval of the length $T$.
 The entanglement entropy of $V$ is known as \citep{Calabrese:2004eu,Calabrese:2009qy}: